Vivekpnd/hotellandingpage.git.io/README.md

 # hotellandingpage.git.io
-it is a responsive landing page for hotel
+It is a responsive landing page for hotels